kosli-dev/cli/docs.kosli.com/content/integrations/slack.md

 The next step is running `/kosli login` so you can connect your Slack user with your Kosli user.

-After that you want to set up default Kosli organization, so you don't have to provide it every time you want to run `/kosli` commands from slack.
+After that you may want to set up default Kosli organization, so you don't have to provide it every time you want to run `/kosli` commands from slack.
 E.g. if the organization name is **my-org** you'd run `/kosli config org my-org`

 When all of the above is done you can run `/kosli help` to see which commands are available.